 Since 1990, Irvine Valley College has been committed to maintaining a strong athletic and academic tradition.
-Competing as a member of the nation's toughest college conference, the Orange Empire Conference (OEC), Irvine Valley teams have collected 22 state championships and 45 conference titles from 1990 through the fall of 2016.
-IVC currently competes in 13 intercollegiate sports: baseball, women's badminton, women's sand volleyball, and men's and women's basketball, golf, soccer, tennis, and volleyball.
+Competing as a member of the nation's toughest college conference, the Orange Empire Conference (OEC), Irvine Valley teams have collected 24 state championships and 48 conference titles from 1990 through the spring of 2018.
+IVC currently competes in 13 intercollegiate sports: baseball, women's badminton, women's beach volleyball, and men's and women's basketball, golf, soccer, tennis and volleyball.
 The success of the IVC teams can be attributed largely to an outstanding coaching staff that demands excellence from students, not only on the courts and fields but also in the classroom.
 All head coaches for the men's and women's teams hold at least a master's degree.

-The last three years have been among the best athletics campaigns in school history.
+The last few years have included some of the best athletics campaigns in school history.

 Irvine Valley's women's volleyball team went 27-0, captured an Orange Empire Conference title and won the school's second CCCAA State Championship in school history in 2017.
 Olivia Aguilar was named the state tournament MVP and Megan Ramseyer and Aguilar were each named All-American, All-State and All-Region.
 Tom Pestolesi was also picked as the Southern California Regional Coach of the Year.
 Five players signed with four-year schools.

 Irvine Valley's women's basketball team shared the Orange Empire Conference title and ended up making its second-ever trip to the state tournament and ended the season with a record of 26-5 overall during the 2017-18 season.
 Kasey Smit, who set several school records, was named the conference's MVP and also an all-state pick.
 And five players ended up signing with four-year colleges.
 IVC followed that up with another conference title in the 2018-19 season.